ChicoState/ux-StaySafe/README.md

   - Crime category settings to **allow users to select which crimes they want to be alerted about**.
   - A feature suggestion box was added in our support page as well, located within the settings, to **allow users to submit requests for extra features to allow us to keep gathering feedback** on where we could improve.

-All of these research methods and tweaks served to refine Stay Safe as much as possible and prepare it for the upcoming prototype that we’ll develop.
-These refinements ensure that Stay Safe will provide an excellent user experience and remain competitive within the respective market.
+These research methods and refinements prepare Stay Safe for the prototype phase, ensuring an excellent user experience and a competitive position in the market.

 [Full phase II report](phaseII/)